 - PCMCIA (PC Card) - Interface sometimes used to connect external disc drives to laptop computers.

-- SATA - Replacing IDE as the new standard to connect disc drives.
+- SATA (Serial AT Attachment) - Replacing IDE as the new standard to connect disc drives.

-- SCSI - Another common interface used with disk and disc drives.
+- SCSI (small computer system interface) - Another common interface used with disk and disc drives.

-- USB - Interface most commonly used to connect external disc drives.
+- USB (universal serial bus) - Interface most commonly used to connect external disc drives.

 CD-ROM transfer speeds

-Below is the standard transfer rates and access times for CD-ROM drives.
+Below are the standard transfer rates and access times for CD-ROM drives.
 The below figures are averages you can expect to find on each speed of CD-ROM drive.